Conedy/Conedy/documentation/nodes.rst

 		dxdt[1] = x[0] + a*x[1];
 		dxdt[2] = b + x[2] * (x[0]-c);

-(Note that the indenting of every line after the first is mandatory here.)

-These equations are directly copied into a C++ file and may contain the following elements:
+Note that the indenting of every line after the first is mandatory here.
+The equations are directly copied into a C++ file and may contain the following elements:

 -	standard C constructs like basic mathematical operators, brackets or loops
 -	functions from ``math.h``